krakjoe/apcup/README.md

 ============

-You provide names for your caches, which are then registered as constants and returned, throughout execution you reference the constant id so we can read list unlocked, for very fast access to multiple caches concurrently
+You provide names for your caches, which are then registered as constants and returned, throughout execution you reference the constant id so we can read list unlocked, for very fast access to multiple caches concurrently (so long as your system is supporting read/write locks)

 Here is the prototype for apcup_create():
     long apcup_create(string name [, long entries_hint = 1024, [ long gc_ttl = 0, [ long ttl = 0, [ long smart = 0, [ bool slam_defense = true]]]]])